caroleolivier/caroleolivier.github.io/_posts/2017-11-09-containerised-application-deployment-solutions.md

 * [Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/)
 <br/>As its name indicates, it is a service dedicated to the deployment of containerised web applications.
 <br/>It looks a lot simpler than AKS as it doesn't have, or at least expose, the orchestration layer AKS offers.
 I am not sure how it works behind the scene because it still needs to do some kind of orchestration I would have thought :/
 <br/>This solution could be a good candidate for my use case.
+However, looking at the [price details](https://azure.microsoft.com/en-gb/pricing/details/app-service/), it looks like it is not free.

 #### Google Cloud